 Competition filters

-To submit a strategy for the contest, click on the Submit button in your Development area:
+To submit a strategy to the contest, click the Submit button in your Development area:

 Submit

-You also have the option to directly submit code from your development environment in Jupyter Notebook or JupyterLab.
+You can also submit code directly from your development environment in Jupyter Notebook or JupyterLab.

-Upon submission, our servers will check your code.
-The status of this check will be displayed in the Competition section of your account, under the Checking tab:
+After submission, our servers check your code.
+The status appears in the Competition section of your account, under the Checking tab:

 Checking

-If your algorithm passes these checks (filters), it will be admitted to the Contest and you can find it under the Candidates tab.
-If it fails these checks, it will be listed under the Filtered tab, where you can inspect the logs and understand the reason for the error.
+If your algorithm passes these checks (filters), it is admitted to the Contest and appears under the Candidates tab.
+If it fails, it is listed under the Filtered tab, where you can inspect the logs to see what went wrong.

 Technical filters